Scale and redshift dependent limits on cosmic neutrino properties: Data, modeling and methodology

 \subsection{Observational data sets}

 In the following, we describe the datasets used to perform our analysis. \begin{itemize} \item \textbf{CMB.} We consider the Planck 2018 high-$\ell$ \texttt{plik} temperature (TT) likelihood covering multipoles $30\leqslant\ell\leqslant2508$, polarization (EE), and their cross-correlation (TE) data spanning $30\leqslant\ell\leqslant1996$.
 Furthermore, we incorporate the low-$\ell$ TT \texttt{Commander} and \texttt{SimAll} EE likelihoods in the range $2\leqslant\ell\leqslant29$~\cite{Planck:2019nip}.
 In addition, we conservatively include the Planck CMB lensing likelihood derived from \texttt{SMICA} maps across $8\leqslant\ell \leqslant400$~\cite{Planck:2018lbu}, namely TTTEEE+low$\ell$+lowE+lensing~\cite{Planck:2018vyg,Planck:2019nip,Planck:2018nkj,planck}.
 The Planck datasets are expected to provide constraints covering scales $10^{-4} \lesssim k \, [h\,\mathrm{Mpc}^{-1}] \lesssim 0.3$.
 Moreover, the CMB originated at redshift $z \simeq 1100$, but the evolution of the Universe has an impact on its spectrum even at much later times.
 As a consequence, the CMB dataset can probe redshifts down to $z = \mathcal{O}(10)$.
+An upgraded version of the likelihood for Planck data has been released, providing very similar results to those obtained with previous likelihoods, albeit with $10\%$ to $20\%$ smaller uncertainties in the extraction of the cosmological parameters within the $\Lambda$CDM model~\cite{Tristram:2023haj}.
+We shall consider this new and improved likelihood in future analyses.

-\item \textbf{MPK.} The galaxy power spectrum is an important quantity for measuring the large-scale structure of the Universe at late times.
-It can be transformed into the matter power spectrum (MPK) by modeling the so-called galaxy bias.
+\item \textbf{MPS.} The galaxy power spectrum is an important quantity for measuring the large-scale structure of the Universe at late times.
+It can be transformed into the matter power spectrum (MPS) by modeling the so-called galaxy bias.
 In this analysis, we use the galaxy power spectrum data measured at four effective redshifts, $z_{\rm eff} = 0.22$, 0.41, 0.60, and 0.78, from the WiggleZ Dark Energy Survey~\cite{Blake:2010xz,Parkinson:2012vd}, which measured 238,000 galaxy redshifts from seven regions of the sky with a total volume of 1 Gpc$^{3}$ in the scale range $[0.01,\,0.5]$~$h$ Mpc$^{-1}$.

 \item \textbf{DESY1.} The Dark Energy Survey Year 1 (DESY1) large-scale structure observations~\cite{DES:2017myr,DES:2017gwu,DES:2017hdw,DES:2017qwj,DES:2018ufa} include the following three two-point correlation functions: